 Samson SA, et al. (2005).
 The effect of loop electrosurgical excision procedure on future pregnancy outcomes.
 Obstetrics and Gynecology, 105(2): 325–332.

-ByHealthwise StaffPrimary Medical ReviewerSarah Marshall, MD - Family MedicineKathleen Romito, MD - Family MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerKirtly Jones, MD - Obstetrics and Gynecology
+ByHealthwise StaffPrimary Medical ReviewerSarah Marshall, MD - Family MedicineKathleen Romito, MD - Family MedicineAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineSpecialist Medical ReviewerKirtly Jones, MD - Obstetrics and GynecologyKevin C. Kiley, MD - Obstetrics and Gynecology

 Current as of: